8811 visitors online

 This will be an interesting task that will affect the entire army.

-Now I will briefly answer the question
+Now I will briefly respond to the question.

 - How open is communication with Mr. Fedorov?
 Is it possible to call him directly and raise the issue?